Welcome to the Civic Association of Heritage Harbour Homeowners (CAHHH)

 Also check out the Heritage Harbour website for additional information related to the activities of the Civic Association.
 If you would like more information about the Civic Association or would like to join, please go to the About CAHHH page.
 Links to this website are at the top of every page.

-3:00 p.m. on the Lodge Stage
+3:00 - 5:00 p.m. on the Lodge Stage

-$10 donation collected at the door.
+$10 Donation at the door

 Concert Committee Civic Association of Heritage Harbour Homeowners